7CLewis/InternetSafetyPlan/README.md

 ## Prerequisites
 - .NET 8 SDK
 - Visual Studio 2022 or later
-- SSMS 18 or later
+- SSMS v18 or later
 - SQL Server Express
+- Node.js v20 or later
-- Node.js + npm  (TODO: Add versions)
+- npm v9 or later
 - WSL2 with newest versions of `buildah` & `podman` installed (`sudo apt install podman buildah -y` should do it for Ubuntu-based Linux)

 ## Backend Setup